30 Top Reasons To Be Living In Arizona

 26. Comfortable Casual Living.
 Tucson is pretty “laid” back.
 Yes, business people wear suits and ties.
 During the winter months.
 Summer is Friday casual all the time.

 27. Affordable Home Choices.
 Tucson has affordable housing.
 Median home price in July 2016 was $178,000.
 And yes, there is something for everyone.
-Homes for first time home buyers.
-Condo/Townhouse living.
-Mid-Century homes.
-Luxury $1 million plus home communities.
+Homes for first time home buyers or Condo/Townhouse living.
+There are Mid-Century homes and historic neighborhoods.
+And of course, luxury $1 million plus home communities.

 1. No Fast Paced Living.
 Let’s get this straight.
 Tucson isn’t New York, Chicago or Los Angels.
 Phoenix is a much faster pace place.
 So, if you want to be on the fringe of a nervous breakdown, Tucson may not be for you.